labex-labs/open-source-labs/python/python-mastery/lab-ex7-6-metaclasses-in-action/en/step2.md

     Validator.validators[cls.__name__] = cls
 ```

-Your modified `Validator` class should now look like this:
+After adding the code, your modified `Validator` class should now look like this:

 ```python
 class Validator: